Transitioning to Low Carbon Sea Transport

-Main Implementation Partner: Ministry of Transport and Communication, Republic of the Marshall Islands
+Lead executing agency: Ministry of Transport, Communication and Infrastructure, Republic of the Marshall Islands

 Overall term: 2017 to 2022

-By greening RMI’s shipping technologies and raising energy efficiency, the project is helping the country achieve its Nationally Determined Contribution (NDC).
-Ultimately, this will benefit public agencies, private companies and the people of RMI, inter alia by reducing transport costs.
+By making RMI’s sea transport greener and raising energy efficiency, the project is helping the country achieve its Nationally Determined Contribution.
+Ultimately, this will reduce transport costs and benefit public agencies, private companies and the people of RMI.